open-telemetry/opentelemetry-specification/specification/logs/README.md

 The benefit of using an intermediary medium is that how logs are produced and where they are written by the application requires no or minimal changes.
 The downside is that it requires the often non-trivial log file reading and parsing functionality.
-Parsing may also be not reliable if the output format is not well-defined.
+Parsing may also be unreliable if the output format is not well-defined.
 For details on recording and parsing trace context, see [Trace Context in Non-OTLP Log Formats](../compatibility/logging_trace_context.md).